themi/magrav/hat-pack/02-gans-harvesting.md

 ## Summary

-You will need a min of 600ml+ of GaNS before you start making your power unit, I recommend that you keep producing GaNS right up to point where you complete your power unit to ensure you have sufficient quantity.
+You will need a min of 600ml+ of GANS before you start making your power unit, I recommend that you keep producing GANS right up to point where you complete your power unit to ensure you have sufficient.

 May the plasma be with you.